zoesimmons/hs-coding-club-html-css-philly-springside-chestn-f924/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/minions.jpg" width="300px" align="right" hspace="10">

-These days, pretty much every person you meet is googleable.
-For most of them, you'll even find a personal website that tells you about that person, acts as an online portfolio, marks their accomplishments and even provides a way to contact them.
-This digital portfolio has become a professional "must have".
+These days, pretty much every person you meet is Googleable.
+For most of them, you'll even find a personal website that tells you about that person, acts as an online portfolio, marks their accomplishments, and even provides a way to contact them.
+This digital portfolio has become a professional "must have."
 Even the Minions have a portfolio!

 ### Let's Get Started

-In order to access this directory, select the `Open In Nitrous` button at the top of Learn.co
+In order to access this directory, select the `Open In Nitrous` button at the top of Learn.

 <img src="https://s3.amazonaws.com/after-school-assets/open-in-nitrous.png">